Visiting Amsterdam in 2020 - Social Distancing & Covid-19 Restrictions

 - 1.5 metres is the magic number!
 "Anderhalve meter!" is what everyone has been shouting at each other this year and it means 1.5 metres so don't be alarmed if someone says it to you.

 - Stay outside as much as possible.
-The research continues to show that the virus does not spread as easily if you are outside and trusting the weather is good, this can easily be done in Amsterdam in the summer.
-The good news is that there are lots of things to do outside in Amsterdam, many of which are free (you can check out over 100 free things to do in Amsterdam here) and of course, summer is the best time to be outside so do look at the outdoor things to do in Amsterdam in summer here.
+The research continues to show that the virus does not spread as easily if you are outside and trusting the weather is good, this can easily be done in Amsterdam.
+The good news is that there are lots of things to do outside in Amsterdam, many of which are free (you can check out over 100 free things to do in Amsterdam here) and check out my list of the best Amsterdam parks and outdoor spaces here, many of which are still worth visiting and exploring in autumn and winter.

 - Places will close if there is an outbreak.
 Amsterdam's local council will close down places when an outbreak of infections has been found to originated there.
 This may affect your plans and what you want to do in Amsterdam so be aware of this.